apollomusicman/KaffeeZeit/README.md

 # Steps to use

 - Add coworkers
-- Create a new order, users can either use their favorite drink cost
+- Create a new order, users can either order their favorite drink or enter a custom amount if a different drink is ordered.
+- Choose a payer, this can be either the user deemed next, or can be overridden if someone else wants to pickup the next tab.

 # Design choices